wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 ### TableBlock

-The [TableBlock](../reference/contrib/table_block) default implementation makes it too easy for end-users to miss.
-They need either row or column headers ([#5989](https://github.com/wagtail/wagtail/issues/5989>)).
+The [TableBlock](../reference/contrib/table_block) default implementation makes it too easy for end-users to miss they need either row or column headers ([#5989](https://github.com/wagtail/wagtail/issues/5989>)).
 Make sure to always have either row headers or column headers set.
 Always add a Caption, so screen reader users navigating the site’s tables know where they are.

 (accessibility_in_templates)=